 When Isabella was about nine, there was an auction to settle an estate.
 No one bid on Isabella so she was thrown in with a group of sheep.
-Her new owner was more inter-ested in purchasing the sheep than the slave girl.
-He and his wife spoke English, and Bell spoke only Dutch.
-She received many whippings because she did not understand what she was ordered to do.
+Her new owner was more interested in purchasing the sheep

 She was about 12 or 13 when she was purchased by John Dumont, the kindest of her owners.
 She had never known anyone like him and she thought he must be God.
 His wife, however, did not like Isabella, and often treated her harshly, perhaps because her husband seemed to favor Bell.
-Should bear children

-In a few years Dumont decided it was time Bell should make additional contribution to his wealth by bearing children.
-He gave her to another slave in a slave-marriage arrangement after he had had what he con-sidered "his due."
+Should bear children In a few years Dumont decided it was time Bell should make additional contribution to his wealth by bearing children.
+He gave her to another slave in a slave-marriage arrangement after he had had what he considered "his due."
 While she belonged to Dumont she bore five children, all the time doing as much work as a man.
 Dumont boasted that she could keep up with the men in the field, then stay up most of the night doing a family washing.

-Pennsylvania and the New England states had emancipated slaves soon after the United States became a country - toward the end of the 1700s.
+Pennsylvania and the New England states had emancipated slaves soon after the .
+United States became a country - toward the end of the 1700s.
 The Dutch in New York resisted.
 By 1817 there was enough pressure that they were forced to pass an emancipation law, but it was very complicated.
 Only slaves over the age of 60 were freed on July 4 of that year.
 Others born before 1799 had to wait another ten years for freedom (1827).
-The women born after 1790 were not freed until they were 25 years of age and men until they were 28.
+The women born after 1790 not freed until they were 25 years of age and men until they were 28.
 In a benevolent mood, Dumont said because of her faithful work he would give Isabella her freedom a year early - July 4, 1826.
 That date was like a beacon light to Bell - her day of liberation.
 That spring she bore her fifth child.
 She also injured her hand.
 She valiantly got all her work done, but more slowly.
 When the longed-for day arrived, Dumont said that because she had slowed down so much, she would have to wait until the next year for freedom.

 It was a terrible blow, but she felt she should not have counted on Dumont's promise.
 White owners were notorious for not keeping promises.
 She made up her mind she would not stay for another year.
 She worked harder than ever.
-She spun the 100 pounds of wool tĥat were awaiting her - a tremendous task.
+She spun the 100 pounds of wool that were awaiting her - a tremendous task.
 She helped in the fields until all the harvesting was done.
 Then she felt she was ready to leave - but when?
 Going in the dark frightened her, and she knew she could not get very far in the daylight.
 "What shall I do, God?" she begged.
 The answer came, "Go before dawn."
 "What a good idea!
-Thank you, God."
+Thank you,